ThePrimeagen/harpoon/README.md

     -- saves the harpoon file upon every change. disabling is unrecommended. save_on_change = true,

+    -- saves the harpoon file upon every change in the ui. save_on_text_change = false

     -- sets harpoon to run the command immediately as it's passed to the terminal when calling `sendCommand`. enter_on_sendcmd = false,